 Dog Weight Loss Video

-Watch this success story of a 77 pound wiener dog loses 50 pounds by going on a diet with his new owner.
+Watch this success story of a 77-pound wiener dog shed 50 pounds by going on a diet with his new owner.

 Hopefully, this article has helped you identify if your dog is too heavy and what to do about it.
 If you’re still having trouble or need extra advice on how to make dog lose weight, we recommend talking to your vet.
 They can advise on the best way for dog to lose weight, given your situation and dog’s health.
 One way to get your dog moving is to consider a dog treadmill.Tagged With: Obesity